Ukraine shuns US political battles, FM says

 A July 25 phone call in which U.S. President Donald Trump pressured Ukrainian President Volodymyr Zelenskiy to investigate the son of former Vice President Joe Biden, a Democratic candidate hoping to challenge Trump next year, has triggered a congressional impeachment inquiry.

-Ukraine’s top prosecutor said Friday that his office is reviewing several cases related to the owner of a gas company where Biden’s son sat on the board, but noted that he wasn’t aware of any evidence of wrongdoing by either Biden.
+Ukraine’s top prosecutor said Friday that his office is reviewing several cases related to the owner of Ukrainian gas company Burisma where Biden’s son sat on the board, but noted that he wasn’t aware of any evidence of wrongdoing by either Biden.

-Ukrainian Foreign Minister Vadim Pristaiko emphasized Monday that prosecutors act independently and the government has nothing to do with the probe.
+Ukrainian Foreign Minister Vadym Prystaiko emphasized Monday that prosecutors act independently and the government has nothing to do with the probe.

+“The inquiries into Burisma and other companies must be conducted without government involvement,” he said.

+Prystaiko emphasized that Ukraine wants to stay away from the U.S. political uproar.

 “The last thing we want is getting dragged into U.S. domestic politics,” he said at a briefing after talks with his Latvian counterpart.
 “That would be really damaging to us.”